Itinerary for Patagonia Packraft Expedition

 After breakfast at the hotel, we’ll meet up for introductions and go over the plan.

-Next, we’ll load up the vehicles and depart for El Bolsón and our accommodations for the night (120 km drive.)
-We lodge at a cozy lodge near the Azul River.
+Next, we’ll load up the vehicles and depart for El Bolsón (120 km drive) and the Azul River.
 We’ll be welcomed by our host, Tito, on who’s beautiful riverside property we’ll be camping.

 When we get to the river, training begins.
 This day is about getting comfortable in whitewater: in and out of your boat.